Hauser Gymnasium - Hauser Jets

 The second star is awarded to the mini silver-painted jets that adorn the top rails of the facility.
 A nice nod to the school’s nickname and a simple way to give the place a little home cooking.

-A third star is awarded to the upper deck seating which is among the quirkiest in the state.
-The area provides a different view of the game that is enjoyable and roomy enough to be comfortable at the same time.
+A third star goes to the upper deck seating, which is one of the quirkiest in the state.
+This area offers a unique perspective of the game, providing an enjoyable viewing experience that's also spacious and comfortable.

 Final Thoughts